History of Harrisburg, Pennsylvania: City Beautiful

-In the late 19th century, Harrisburg was an undeveloped industrial urban center that suffered from lack of clean water, poor drainage, frequent flooding, and absence of recreational green space.
-When the Capitol burned down suddenly on February 2, 1897, congressional groups associated with western (Pittsburg) and eastern (Philadelphia) factions seriously discussed the plausibility of transferring the capital city to a more suitable location.
+In the late 19th century, Harrisburg was an undeveloped industrial urban center that suffered from a lack of clean water, poor drainage, frequent flooding, and the absence of recreational green space.
+When the Capitol burned down suddenly on February 2, 1897, congressional groups associated with western (Pittsburgh) and eastern (Philadelphia) factions seriously discussed the plausibility of transferring the capital city to a more suitable location.
 In December 1900, Mira Lloyd Dock, who had recently returned from an international trip to Europe, lectured about Harrisburg's potential to the city's Board of Trade.
-Arguing that Pennsylvania’s capital city should be clear and healthful, the Board created the Municipal League for Civic Improvement which implemented an era of rapid transformation.
-The Municipal League found support in Vance McCormick, who was elected mayor of Harrisburg on a campaign for improvement.
-The city expanded its city park system, which eventually included 1,100 acres; built steps and esplanade along the Susquehanna River, which still exist today as Riverfront Park; paved seventy miles of roads; and improved the city water system.
+Arguing that Pennsylvania’s capital city should be clear and healthful, the Board created the Municipal League for Civic Improvement, which implemented an era of rapid transformation.
+The Municipal League found support in Vance McCormick, who was elected mayor of Harrisburg on an improvement campaign.
+The city expanded its city park system, which eventually included 1,100 acres; built steps and an esplanade along the Susquehanna River, which still exist today as Riverfront Park; paved seventy miles of roads; and improved the city water system.
 The city's population increased from 51,000 to 73,000 between 1900 and 1920.

-A high point of Harrisburg's City Beautiful movement was the construction and dedication of a new and expensive capitol building.
+A high point of Harrisburg's City Beautiful movement was the construction and dedication of a new and expensive Capitol building.
 Originally expected to cost $5 to $10 million, the cost had risen to $12.5 million when dedicated in 1906 ($4 million of which was for graft; $850 was spent for a $150 flagpole, for example).
 Five people, including the architect and chief contractor, received prison terms.
 The dedication of the Capitol was held on October 4 and attended by US President Theodore Roosevelt.Until about 1915, Dock and J. Horace McFarland continued to campaign for more funds to be put toward these improvements, and the citizen boards of Harrisburg continued to vote in favor of the project through 1914.
 The City Beautiful movement was viewed as a great success during its time, prompting many other cities to attempt to emulate it.
 However, the Old Eighth Ward was eliminated in order for many of these plans to be enacted, displacing one of the most diverse communities in Harrisburg.